Valid Inference After Causal Discovery: Problem Formulation and Preliminaries

 \section{Problem Formulation and Preliminaries}

-We formalize the problem of inference after causal discovery and discuss the relevant notion of statistical validity in this context. \Cref{sec:graph_prelims} revisits relevant graph-theoretic causal concepts. \Cref{sec:proj_targets} discusses the inferential targets we consider in this work. \Cref{sec:rnd_targets} formalizes what constitutes valid inference and provides an intuitive high-level overview of our randomization-based approach. \Cref{sec:ada} overviews the key results from adaptive data analysis that lie at the core of the algorithms developed in the following sections.
+We formalize the problem of inference after causal discovery and discuss the meaning of statistical validity in this context. \Cref{sec:graph_prelims} revisits standard causal concepts. \Cref{sec:proj_targets} discusses targets of inference in the context of causal graphs. \Cref{sec:rnd_targets} formalizes what constitutes valid inference and provides a high-level overview of our randomization-based approach. \Cref{sec:ada} overviews the key results from adaptive data analysis that lie at the core of the subsequently developed algorithms.